epfl-ada/ada-2023-project-rablashijupa/README.md

 - Scrap data on wikipedia pageviews for a longer period.
 - Normalise the number of pageviews for a topic by the number of articles in this specific topic.

-### Step 1: Cultural Value Reflection
+### Step 1: Timeseries Analysis
-- Perform statistical analyses to compare Wikipedia pageview trends with Hofstede’s cultural dimensions.
-More specifically, we can use Pearson or Spearman correlation coefficients to assess the strength and direction of the relationship between Hofstede’s cultural dimensions and Wikipedia pageview patterns.
-This will help in determining if there’s a statistically significant correlation between cultural values and online browsing behaviour.
+- Perform statistical analyses to compare Wikipedia pageview trends for countries with each other.
+More specifically, we can use Pearson or Spearman correlation coefficients to assess the strength and direction of the relationship between Wikipedia pageview trend patterns.
+This will help in determining if there’s a statistically significant correlation between countries when looking at their browsing patterns.
-- ANOVA (Analysis of Variance) can be used to determine if there are statistically significant differences in Wikipedia pageviews between different countries.
+- Based on the correlation matrices for countries, perform a clustering of the country using the Louvain Algorithm.

 ## Step 2 : Cultural Similarities
 - Implement cluster analysis to identify groups of countries with similar Wikipedia browsing patterns.